reumandc/InteractingMoranEffects/README.md

 ### Overview of dependencies

 R, R studio, a setup that can compile Sweave documents.
+The right versions of everything may be required - see below.

 ### Dependencies on R, R studio